JeffreyRiggle/my-site/content/blog/understanding-eventing/index.md

 }
 ```

-In the end this version produced the fasted results with the slowest result being ~113ms.
+In the end this version produced the fasted results with the slowest result being ~113ms on Mac and ~195ms on Linux.
 Similar to the other C example since I didn't use an efficient array search algorithm this could likely be faster.

 ## Considering the results